Cmune: UberStrike

 Paradise Paintball was later renamed to UberStrike.

 Paradise Paintball was launched in November 2008.
 The game was ranked number 1 worldwide on Apple Dashboard for four months after its debut in November 2008 and was the first real-time 3D multiplayer game launched on Facebook and MySpace, where it was awarded "Best New App" at GDC in March 2010.
 Paradise Paintball was touted as the first 3D browser-based game with real-time micropayment systems, where users are able to purchase virtual goods without having to quit the game.

 Paradise Paintball was renamed UberStrike on November 16, 2010.
 The game also had a forum where every player could seek training, visit clan threads, sell signature art, etc. On April 13, 2016, Cmune announced the closing of Uberstrike through the game's website homepage, and the game servers were terminated on June 13, 2016.

 DeadHeads

 DeadHeads was launched back in May 2017.
 It offered 12 weapons and lots of skins to them, 4 survivor characters (with each having own skins) and 5 infected characters (with each having own skins).
 There were 10 maps in total, with some being taken from UberStrike: Turbine, Transit, Outpost, New Hongkong, Lunar, Hangar, Ground Zero, Garrison, Basilica and Aqualab.
 This game had a discord server which is still up to this day and can be accessed from the official website.
 The game was shut down in 2020 with studio as well.

 UltraHunt

 UltraHunt was launched in 2018 as closed pre-alpha.
 It was supposed to be a battle royale for Android and iOS devices.
-Website is still available via ultrahunt.webflow.io Very little is known about it as of 2022.
+The website is still available via ultrahunt.webflow.io.
+Very little is known about it as of 2022.